-Ganpati Guesthouse – A popular, slightly more expensive, guesthouse option with large colourful and comfortable rooms in a great location right on the river near Meer Ghat.
+Ganpati Guesthouse – A popular budget – mid range guesthouse option with large colourful and comfortable rooms in a great location right on the river near Meer Ghat.
 Rooms have AC and some have balconies overlooking the river.
 There’s also a decent rooftop restaurant.

 Aashray Homestay – A peaceful boutique homestay in a quieter residential area only 5 mins away from the busy ghats area.
-Rooms are immaculatley presented with all modern amenities but the highlight is the hospitality, conversation and excellent home cooking from the wonderful hosts, Mr & Mrs Kapur will welcome you into their home and teach you about local culture while providing excellent home cooked food.
+Rooms are immaculately presented with all modern amenities.
+The highlight is the hospitality, conversation and excellent home cooking from the wonderful hosts, Mr & Mrs Kapur will welcome you into their home and teach you about local culture while providing excellent home cooked food.